whyboris/utilitarianism.net/archive/README.md

 ## Importing from Google Docs

 You can easily import Google Documents via [Docs to Markdown](https://workspace.google.com/u/0/marketplace/app/docs_to_markdown/700168918607) (see [documentation](https://github.com/evbacher/gd2md-html/wiki)).
-See _/archive_ folder for more details.

 After adding a document it will likely need some manual fixes: